Roosevelt Chapman

 Roosevelt "Velvet" Chapman (born April 6, 1962) is an American former college basketball player who, while attending the University of Dayton from 1980 to 1984, became the university's all-time leading scorer with 2,233 points.
-Through the 2019–20 season it is a record that still stands.
+Through the 2023–24 season, it is a record that still remains unchallenged.
 Born in Brooklyn, New York, Chapman played basketball at Westinghouse High School.

 College career

 As a freshman in 1980–81, Chapman averaged 12.8 point per game (ppg) and 5.8 rebounds per game (rpg) as the Flyers posted an 18–11 record and advanced to the second round of the National Invitation Tournament (NIT).

 As a sophomore, Chapman increased those averages to 18.1 ppg and 8.0 rpg and was named the Flyers Most Valuable Player.
 The Flyers again earned an NIT berth and advanced to the third round, ending the season 23–9.

 In 1982–83, his junior year, Chapman averaged 23.0 ppg and 9.6 rpg and was again Dayton's MVP.
 He also led the Flyers, who posted an 18–10 record, with a .562 field goal percentage.